-At Shorefields School and College, we encourage staff that are using touch for comfort or reward to use a 'supportive hug'.
+At Shorefields School, we encourage staff that are using touch for comfort or reward to use a 'supportive hug'.
 This is a sideways on hug, with the adult putting their hands on the child's shoulders.
 This discourages 'front on' cuddling and the adult's hands on the shoulders limit the ability of the child to turn themselves into you.

-Hugging can be used either standing or seated, however, this must be used in conjunction with a positive verbal comment about their learning or good behaviour.
+Hugging can be used either standing or seated, however, this must be used in conjunction with a positive verbal comment such as reassurance, praise and encouragement.